Omarookolosio94/Omarookolosio94/README.md

 - 💻 I build apps that work across all platforms and browsers.
 - 🌱 I Am Passionate About The Environment And Its Conservation.
 - 👯 I’m look forward to meeting developers
-- 🥅 2022 Goal: Deep dive into Cloud engineering and/or Blockchain.
-And/or because I can't kill myself 😏
+- 🥅 2022 Goal:
+     Deep dive into Cloud engineering and/or Blockchain.
+And/or because I can't kill myself 😏 Launch my startup

 ### Connect with me: